lukaszdaniel/rho/bench/README.md

 The benchmark script will build and benchmark with and without JIT enabled.
-You can disable the JIT benchmark by adding `--no-jit`:
+You can disable the JIT benchmark by adding `--skip-jit`:

     $ ./runbench.py --skip-jit 1234567